 Sometimes, my Missouri shows.
-I can't help it.
-You can leave it to me to take a beautiful piece of fresh salmon and essentially top it with the best part of pecan pie!
-Regardless, this to this baked brown sugar salmon recipe is a DELICIOUS WAY to serve up dinner!
+I can’t help it.
+You can leave it to me to take a beautiful piece of fresh salmon and essentially top it with the best part of pecan pie to make this Praline Salmon recipe.
+Regardless, this baked brown sugar salmon recipe is a DELICIOUS WAY to serve up dinner!

 In this recipe, we do a quick broil of the salmon, then top it with a sweet basting sauce made of pecans, light brown sugar, melted butter, lemon juice and Dijon mustard.
 The sweetness of the brown sugar is balanced perfectly with the nutty pecans, tart lemon juice and savory mustard.

 Most people associate pecans with the South, but Missouri actually has plenty of pecan production going on!

 My husband smokes meat with pecan wood and I incorporate them into recipes as much as possible, like this Baked Brie with Honey, Candied Pecans, and Cranberries or these other pecan recipes: